microsoft/cluster-api-provider-azurestackhci/docs/development.md

 That will take care of bringing everything up for you.

-Once you are done testing with the cluster, it can be fully removed by running...
+Once you are done testing with the cluster, it can be fully removed by running the following...

 ```bash
 make kind-reset